inviqa/SysAdmin/rpi_sentinel/README.md

 user: pi
 password: raspberry (which must be personalised)

-#How-To build a Raspberry Pi Wall board
+#How-To build a Raspberry Pi Sentinel
 This instructions are for Mac OSX but can be easily adapted to be run on a Linux host.

 ##Install the latest Raspbian